UWPCE-PythonCert/PythonCertDevel/source/modules/ObjectOrientationOverview.rst

 So my recommendation is to think in terms of what makes sense for your project:

- -- there is no single paradigm for software design.
+.. centered:: **There is no single best paradigm for software design**

 Python's roots